ethereum/solc-js/README.md

 #Nodejs usage

-To use the solidity compiler via nodejs you can install it via npm
+To use the latest stable version of the solidity compiler via nodejs you can install it via npm

 	npm install solc